 Cost & Application

-- (update November 7) Registration is now open for spring 2018!
-We hope students from the fall program also participate in spring, but we expect there will be new students, too.
-So we are planning all new topics that don’t necessarily build on the topics from the fall.
+- (update May 14, 2018) Math Circle starts again in September---we will meet again on Monday afternoons.
+We hope students from this year participate again in the fall, but we expect there will be new students, too.
+So we will have all new topics that don’t necessarily build on previous topics.